TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imgresource.rst

     :Default: not-set (when file/image is a file_reference the crop value of

     ..  versionchanged:: 13.2
-        SVG images are now processed natively in SVG during cropping to keep the old behaviour of transferring them into PNG, you can set :confval:`imgresource-ext` to png explicitly.
+        SVG images are now processed natively in SVG during cropping. to keep the old behaviour of transferring them into PNG, you can set :confval:`imgresource-ext` to png explicitly.